rdlauer/articles/blues/rpibattery/battery-blog.md

-# Tips and Tricks for Optimizing Raspberry Pi Power Consumption
+# Optimizing Raspberry Pi Power Consumption

-*Let's learn how to optimize the power consumption of a Raspberry Pi 4 to make it a candidate SBC for remote off-grid monitoring.*
+*Tips and tricks for optimizing the power consumption of a Raspberry Pi to make it a candidate for off-grid remote monitoring.*

+_Title image credit [@vishnumaiea](https://unsplash.com/@vishnumaiea) on Unsplash._

 When the Raspberry Pi single-board computer was [first announced back in 2012](https://raspberrytips.com/raspberry-pi-history/), I doubt few people were considering the utility of a Pi in a truly off-grid setting, especially considering the state of battery technology at the time.